Tyler-Washington888/Meta-Minds/README.md

 - Display all user posts and comments
 - Implement Auth for users
 - Fully responsive styling with two media queries
-- Clean, organized, structured code
+- Clean, organized, and structured code

 <br>